gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API-?.md

 -  You will build a simple weather API which gives current weather
 -  Later we'll add frontend to it because the terminal is intimidating for me.
 (Haha)

-### What you need
+### What you will need
-- 15 mins to read but a couple of days to apply what you read.
+- 15 mins to read but a couple of days to apply what you've read.
 - java basics
 - patience